 When the market evolves into more balanced conditions - when supply and demand are more in equilibrium - or into a buyer's market - when supply exceeds demand - to attract the attention of more buyer agents, a seller might consider offering a ...

 As a homeowner and would-be seller, you have the choice whether to offer your own agent sufficient incentive to invest a reasonable amount of time and effort into marketing your property.
 In other words, if you demand a discounted fee, you should expect discounted service.
 You can't realistically ask your agent to work for less and expect them to spend tons of money advertising it and loads of time promoting it.
 It simply wouldn't be fair, nor would it make good business sense for the agent to even accept the listing under those circumstances.

 Also, if you accept the logic of offering a competitive REALTOR® commission to the agents representing the interests of the buyers, how could you even consider paying a lower realtor fee to the person representing your interests?

-When a seller lists and buys through the same agent, sometimes, the newer or smaller volume agent may offer an incentive to list with them.
+When a seller lists and buys through the same agent, sometimes, an agent (particularly a newer or smaller volume agent) may offer an incentive to list with them.
 A smaller listing commission might be calculated on a sliding scale.

 For example, once the seller buys another property, they list their old home with the same agent who agrees to shave a percentage off the total commission if the property sells within, say, 2 weeks.
 If unsold, the commission then rises by half a point and by a full percentage if unsold after another 2 weeks.
 And to be fair, if after another 2 weeks, the commission rate should increase by a half percentage over the original rate and finally by a full point if unsold after another period of time.